cosmos/ibc/spec/ics-1-ics-standard/README.md

 The specification may have any or all of the following sub-components, as appropriate to the particular ICS.
 Included sub-components should be listed in the order specified here.

 - *Motivation* - A rationale for the existence of the proposed feature, or the proposed changes to an existing feature.
+- *Definitions* - A list of new terms or concepts utilized in this ICS or required to understand this ICS.
+Any terms not defined in the top-level "docs" folder must be defined here.
 - *Desired Properties* - A list of the desired properties or characteristics of the protocol or feature specified, and expected effects or failures when the properties are violated.
 - *Technical Specification* - All technical details of the proposed protocol including syntax, semantics, sub-protocols, data structures, algorithms, and pseudocode as appropriate.
     The technical specification should be detailed enough such that separate correct implementations of the specification without knowledge of each other are compatible.